-The use tax would mirror the current sales tax in place.
-The percentage breakdown of the existing local sales tax totaling 3.125% are listed below, along with a dollar amount of the estimated revenue generated by this source:
+The use tax would mirror the rate of the current sales tax in place.
+The percentage breakdown of the existing local sales tax totaling 3.125% is listed below, along with a dollar amount of the estimated revenue that would be generated by this source:

 Sales Tax Percentage: Dollar Amount of $3 Million